khanonjs/khanon.js-website/public/tutorials/01-blank-project.md

 ## `public` folder

-It contains `index.html`, `assets` folder, any any other files and dependencies of your application.
+It contains `index.html`, `assets` folder, and any other files and dependencies of your application.

 This is the folder that will be published to the server along with the compiled application files.